Variability in Footpoint Mapping of BBFs Using Tsyganenko Models: Impact on Swarm Conjunctions: BBF and Swarm conjunctions

-Figure \ref{fig_conj_heatmap} displays the number of Swarm-BBF footpoint conjunctions in the northern hemisphere and the fraction of $Q_1$ (i.e., $Q_{fp}=1$ and $Q_{cj}=1$, indicating closely footpoints computed with the T89 and T96 models and Swarm satellite passing through both footpoints) for two different criteria.
+Figure \ref{fig_conj_heatmap} displays the number of Swarm-BBF footpoint conjunctions in the Northern Hemisphere and the fraction of $Q_1$ (i.e., $Q_{fp}=1$ and $Q_{cj}=1$, indicating that the footpoints computed by the T89 and TA15n models are in close alignment, with the Swarm satellite passing through two different footpoints) for two different criteria.
 The range for $\Delta t$ is estimated from the BBF database by assuming that the FACs are carried by Alfv{\'e}n waves \citep{Keiling_2009b}.
-The median length of the magnetic field line from the BBF position to the northward ionospheric footpoint is 25 $R_E$, and the median Alfv{\'e}n velocity of BBFs is $470~\mathrm{km~s^{-1}}$.
+The median length of the magnetic field line from the BBF position to the northward ionospheric footpoint is 25 $R_E$, and the median Alfv{\'e}n velocity of the BBFs is $470~\mathrm{km~s^{-1}}$.
 Assuming that the velocity is constant, the median time delay is $\Delta t=6~\mathrm{min}$.
 When considering the 10th and 90th percentiles of the field line length and Alfv{\'e}n velocity the extreme $\Delta t$ values are 1.9 and 24.5 minutes.
 The latitude range was selected up to $\pm 5^\circ$, which corresponds to a distance comparable to 1 hour MLT.

-The results reveal that Swarm B shows a greater number of conjunctions compared to Swarm A and C. As expected, the number of conjunctions increases when increasing MLAT and time interval.
-In general, extending the time window by 1 minute leads to a more number of conjunctions than adjusting the MLAT error by $\pm 0.5^\circ$.
-From the two lower panels, we see that the fraction of $Q=1$ conjunctions with Swarm B is more homogeneous than Swarm A and C, which present a clear region of low fraction of $Q=1$ around ($\Delta t = [0,6]$ minutes and $Err_{MLAT}$ around $3^\circ\mathrm{N}$.
-When considering the BBF footprint size, we notice that in all cases less than half of the total number of conjunctions present $Q=1$.
-This highlight the challenges in achieving precise spatial alignment between BBF footpoints and satellite traces.
-Depending on the aim of the research, different approaches may be appropriate for selecting conjunctions.
+The results reveal that Swarm B shows a greater number of conjunctions compared to Swarm A and C. As expected, the number of conjunctions increases as the MLAT and time interval increases.
+In general, extending the time window by 1 minute results in a higher number of conjunctions than adjusting the MLAT error by $\pm 0.5^\circ$.
+From the two lower panels, we see that the fraction of $Q=1$ conjunctions with Swarm B is more homogeneous than Swarm A and C, which present a clear region of low fraction of $Q=1$ around $\Delta t = [0,6]$ minutes.
+When considering the size of the BBF footprint, we notice that in all cases less than half of the total number of conjunctions present $Q=1$.
+This highlights the challenges in achieving precise spatial alignment between BBF footpoints and satellite traces.
+Depending on the purpose of the research, different approaches may be appropriate for selecting conjunctions.
 If one is interested in detailed case studies, it is possible to work with very close conjunctions.
 However, if the goal is to conduct a statistical study, increasing the allowed MLAT error and extending the time window may be necessary to capture a broader range of conjunctions.